MTV Hits (Australia and New Zealand)

-MTV Hits is an Australian and New Zealand subscription music channel focused on hit music.
+MTV Hits was an Australian and New Zealand subscription music channel focused on hit music.
 The channel first launched in Australia in April 2007 (as The Music Factory), and later launched in New Zealand on 1 December 2011.

 The channel closed on 1 December 2015 to be replaced in all markets by MTV Music, but was revived 5 years later on 1 July 2020 as a rebrand of MTV Music.

 History

 MTV Hits Australia & Hits first launched as TMF Australia in April 2007 on the Optus Television pay TV service and allowed viewers to interact with the channel via the web and mobile (3G Network) commencing on 22 June 2007.
 Unlike sister channel MTV, the channel only played music related programming.
 The channel was said to be picked up by cable TV providers Foxtel and Austar as a standalone channel soon, but was available via the interactive My MTV Service.